njbannister15/RuvonInference/docs/part3-article.md

 4. **Benchmark everything**: Measure improvements quantitatively
 5. **Cache invalidation is hard**: But cache creation can be simple and powerful

 From 1.7 seconds to 0.3 seconds for 10 tokens.
-From concept to production-ready optimization in one day.
+From concept to production-ready optimization in one Part.
 The heart of our inference engine is now beating fast.

 ---

-*This is part of a 20-day series building a tiny vLLM inference engine from scratch.
+*This is part of a 20-Part series building a tiny vLLM inference engine from scratch.
 Follow along as we add HTTP APIs, continuous batching, FlashAttention, and more.*

 ## The Speed of Progress